mikkurogue/cube-type-extract/README.md

 Simply run the command with go: `go run main.go` or run it remotely through `go run github.com/mikkurogue/cube-type-extract/blob/master/main.go` (will create a binary thats built for all platforms at some point soon tm)
 It should then create a typescript file containing the string union types of each dimension and measure you have, prefixed with the cube name they are related to.

 Depending on the size of your cubejs cubes and the count of measures/dimensions, this tool should be finished within 1 second.
-So its "blazingly fast!!!!" but then written in Go
+So its "blazingly fast!!!!" but then written in Go.

+If you are only using a binary then place the binary wherever you want and navigate to the binary using a terminal and execute it by using `./cube_type_extractor` or `./main` depending on if you downloaded the binary or built it from source.

 ### Supported input flags: